to-mmy/you-tify/README.md

 Thomas:

-Vince: The most valuable thing I learned from this Hackathon was how to use git hub.
+Vince: The most valuable thing I learned from this Hackathon was how to use git.
 I can do the basics now!
 (Thanks Tommy)

 ## What's next for You-tify?